munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 the white line you see next to the slider.
 It tracks which parts of the row are in the shade of opaque tiles on previous rows and which aren't.

-The line is a series of segments, each representing one obscured region of the line.
-We can define this like so:
+The shadow line is a series of segments, each representing one obscured region of the line.
+We can define it like so:

 ```dart
 class ShadowLine {